-- 18.2.6.
-Specific cash limits, such as concentration limits or credit rating limits, are to be dealt with at the level of the investment pool. - 18.2.7.
-Other asset class specific limits such as concentration limits, leverage limits or country limits will be dealt with at the level of the investment pool. - 18.2.8.
-No off-balance sheet vehicles are permitted.
+- 18.2.8.
+Alternative assets may include allocations to the Hedge Fund and Alternative Risk Premia Pool.
+Due to the reduced liquidity of some of these asset classes, automatic rebalancing with ranges is not appropriate.
+Short-term movements away from strategic allocations are therefore permissible, either due to market movements or transitionally as positions are built.
+This will not be deemed to be a breach of Strategy, and the TAP are expected to keep asset allocations under review. - 18.2.9.
+Specific cash limits, such as concentration limits or credit rating limits, are to be dealt with at the level of the investment pool. - 18.2.10.Other asset class-specific limits such as concentration limits, leverage limits or country limits, will be dealt with at the level of the investment pool. - 18.2.11.No off-balance sheet vehicles are permitted.